simonrodgers/graphconnectivity/README.md

 Simple wrapper around MostConnectedVertexGraphIterator, reading from input file of graph edges.
 In turn, the largest family (immediately connected sub-graph) is repeatedly removed from the graph, and written to the output file.

-Input file: one line per edge, tab-separated (anything after the first two columns is ignored eg a numeric score), to represent edges in the graph (family relationships):
+Input file: one line per edge, tab-separated, to represent edges in the graph (family relationships). (optional) anything after the first two columns is treated as an edge label.

-    a	b	<ignored>
+    a	b	label 1
-    a	c	<ignored>
+    a	c	label 2
-    a	d	<ignored>
+    a	d	label 3
-    d	e	<ignored>
+    d	e	label 4
     ...

-output file: indented section per most-connected mode, with the most connected node at the top of each indented section with its connectivity count. change FamilyIdentifier's output to whatever you prefer
+output file: indented section per most-connected node, with the most connected node at the top of each indented section with its connectivity count, and each connected vertex and its label on a separate line. change FamilyIdentifier's output to whatever you prefer

     java -Xmx2048M -jar target/graphconnectivity-jar-with-dependencies.jar <input file> <output file>